Perched on the Hudson River in the Hudson County of New Jersey, Hoboken is a small city located across from Lower Manhattan.

-The centre has an area of 180,000 square feet, and it contains galleries, artist studios, exhibitions, retail space, and much more.
+The center has an area of 180,000 square feet, and it contains galleries, artist studios, exhibitions, retail space, and much more.

-Located on the Sinatra Drive, Blue Eyes Restaurant is a charming waterfront restaurant that serves flavoursome Italian food.
+Located on Sinatra Drive, Blue Eyes Restaurant is a charming waterfront restaurant that serves flavorsome Italian food.

-The restaurant also honours the most famous native of Hoboken, the lovely Frank Sinatra and is named after the singer's beautiful blue eyes.
+The restaurant also honors the most famous native of Hoboken, Frank Sinatra, and is named after the singer's beautiful blue eyes.

-It offers vegan, vegetarian, as well as gluten-free options to cater to everyone's needs.
+It offers vegan, vegetarian, and gluten-free options to cater to everyone's needs.

 The restaurant has its own wood-fired oven that produces amazing pizzas, baked pasta, calzones, and much more.

-The Deli is very famous among both locals and tourists because of the delicious sandwiches that it serves.
+The Deli is very famous among locals and tourists because of the delicious sandwiches it serves.